eduardohenriquearnold/AdventOfCode/README.md

 ## Why to do it?

-It is a fun experience for the holidays and allows you to find out about crazy solutions people came up with!
-I highly recommend trying it!
+It is a fun experience for the holidays and gives you the chance to learn about new algorithms and features of your favourite programming language.
+Also it's great to learn from the crazy solutions people came up with!
+I highly recommend giving it a try!